antonybudianto/next-antonybudianto/_posts/write-your-swc-plugin-with-rust.md

 This block is where we can implement visitor methods we want.
 You can browse all [available visitors here](https://rustdoc.swc.rs/swc_ecma_visit/trait.VisitMut.html).

+Some points:
+ - `VisitMut` here is a Rust's [Trait](https://doc.rust-lang.org/book/ch10-02-traits.html), similiar with Interface; to abstract shared behavior
+ - `TransformVisitor` is our own struct, you can name it however you wish
+ - `impl` means we want to implement a [Trait](https://doc.rust-lang.org/book/ch10-02-traits.html) to a [Struct](https://doc.rust-lang.org/book/ch05-00-structs.html)

-So for example, if we want to look over all JS "Identifier" (as in AST), you can do:
+So for example, if we want to look over all JavaScript "Identifier" (as in AST), you can do:

 ```rs
 fn visit_mut_ident(&mut self, n: &mut Ident) {